paulch42/lean-spec/md/FPL/Flight.md

 Note there are many constraints to which the flight data must adhere.
 This is a good example of how dependent types allow constraints to be packaged with the data elements to give a precise characterisation.
-The constraints are as defined in [Field](Field.md).
+All but the last constraint are as defined in [Field](Field.md).

 The flight time derived from a flight.